Getting better broadband

-Close to three quarters of homes and businesses that could not get it before have already switched to fibre-based broadband, which is much faster and more reliable – for work, learning or leisure.
+Over three-quarters of homes and businesses that could not get it before have already switched to fibre-based broadband, which is much faster and more reliable – for work, learning or leisure.

-But it’s not automatic – you need to upgrade to a faster broadband package with your chosen Internet Service Provider to enjoy the benefits.
+But it’s not automatic – you need to upgrade to a faster broadband package with your chosen Internet Service Provider (ISP) to enjoy the benefits.

-Recent research by Ofcom shows that customers may be paying more than they need to on existing broadband contracts, so it’s worth checking if you can switch to a better deal.
+Research by Ofcom shows that customers may be paying more than they need to on existing broadband contracts, so it’s worth checking if you can switch to a better deal.

 Here’s what you need to do:

-Check if superfast broadband is available
+Check if better broadband is available

 - Virgin Media

 If you don’t live in Cambridgeshire, use the links below to our neighbouring counties’ broadband programmes to check if you can get superfast:

 - Bucks and Herts – Connected Counties

 Wherever you live, you can use the Openreach Postcode Checker to see the progress of their fibre rollout in your area (if you see there’s a “waiting list” for the cabinet you’re connected to, it means the cabinet is full due to high demand, so you won’t be able to order FTTC until additional capacity has been installed).